Common Questions (FAQ)

 8. What clothing should I wear to climb at the Vertical World?

-9. If I take the Belay Test at one climbing gym, does it transfer to all of the other locations?
+9. If I take the Belay Test at one VW location, does it transfer to the others?

 10. Isn’t climbing outdoors harder than climbing indoors?